 Fluent order management software offers advanced inventory and order management across digital channels and stores.
 Their OMS system is a cloud-native, multitenant platform with an API-first approach that lets you adapt business processes and decisions to manage fulfillment locations and networks of locations.
 The system offers all the fulfillment options customers expect but also keeps the processes that make your business unique.

-That being said, Fluent Commerce is also not backed by a comprehensive commerce platform, making it one of the less scalable order management solutions on this list.
+That being said, Fluent Commerce is also not backed by a comprehensive commerce platform, similar to Manhattan OMS.

 fabric OMS is a distributed order management (DOM) system that is purpose-built for mid-market and enterprise retail brands to help deliver superior fulfillment experiences to their customers.
 With new state-of-the-art, multitenant cloud architecture built on Amazon Web Services (AWS), fabric’s modular and scalable order orchestration software has become more powerful, flexible, and cost-effective than ever before.